NullPyDev/beholder/README.md

 ## 1. Introduction.

-**Beholder** is a simple, minimalist and responsive dashboard with basic system information fully implemented in Python and intended to be used on low resource nodes (e.g.: single board computers) running any Linux distro using **systemd**.
+**Beholder** is a simple, minimalist and responsive dashboard with basic system information fully implemented in Python and intended to be used on low resource nodes (e.g.: single board computers) running any Linux distro.
 The highlighted features are:

 * Node basic information (hostname, kernel version, locale, timezone, up time, etc.)